 The U.S. Foreign Service Institute examined a group of native English speakers to calculate how long it took students to reach “General professional proficiency” or higher.

-Fortunately for Italian learners, this language can be found within the first language group, “languages closely related to English”, together with French, Portuguese, and Spanish, among others.
+Fortunately, the Italian language can be found within the first language group, “languages closely related to English”, together with French, Portuguese, and Spanish, among others.

 It’s important to note the conditions of the study, however.
 The students’ schedule called for 25 hours of class per week plus 3 hours of daily independent study, and their classes were generally small, with no more than 6 students.
 In other words, these were almost ideal language-learning conditions.